EceE91/AwsLambdaNotificationSenderApp/README.md

 There is no support for Browser notifications by SNS.
 There are a few solutions like deepstreamhub and pushkin but these are still ongoing projects on Github.
 Other choices are AWS IOT Websockets and AWS AppSync (new release).
 It took me a long time find a proper solutuion and in the end I came up with Serverless.com and service workers.
 If you have a better solution for serverless web notifications, please do not hesitate to share your ideas.

+Everytime you make a change in your local repo, we need to run "serverless deploy" to make our changes visible.
+The same is valid for lambda function development.
+Whenever we make a change in our Lambda function, it needs to be saved and then deployed in order to reflect changes to the browser.